uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/matrix_view.rst

    .. rubric:: Description

-   The matrix descriptor is an optional property that can optimize some operations.
+   The matrix descriptor describes how an operation should interpret the data.

-   TODO: Clarify are triangular operations going to require a triangular matrix_descr or should it be ignored?

    .. list-table::
       :header-rows: 1